 A number of corrections have to be applied since precipitation is not the only cause of water table rises.
 The causes of water table rises that have nothing to do with recharge need to be filtered out, otherwise recharge will be overestimated.
-A more detailed description of this method is included in Attachment A.
+The method is further discussed in Attachment A.